Justin-Watkins/Justin-Watkins.github.io/07-LeadScoring.md

 <img src="images/ch7_bxplot_model.png" width="100%" />

-We can also see that we do generate some lift with the model by looking at the ROC curve.
+We can also see that we generate some lift with the model by looking at the ROC curve.

 ```r